 At a Glance

-- Company: Be part of a cutting-edge organisation focused on high-performance computing and cloud solutions.
+- Company: Be part of a cutting-edge research infrastructure team focused on hybrid environments.

-- Benefits: Enjoy flexible work options, competitive salary, and opportunities for professional growth.
+- Benefits: Enjoy flexible work options, competitive pay, and opportunities for professional growth.

 - Why this job: Make an impact by embedding security in innovative research tools and workflows.

-- Qualifications: 5+ years in DevSecOps or cloud security; strong programming skills in Python or Go required.
+- Qualifications: 5+ years in DevSecOps or cloud security; strong programming skills required.

-- Other info: Experience with Docker and Kubernetes is a plus; collaborate with top researchers and engineers.
+- Other info: Experience with AWS and policy-as-code frameworks is a plus.

 The predicted salary is between 48000 - 72000 £ per year.